-Full-time employees, their spouse and dependent children* are eligible for tuition waiver upon completion of the 90-day probationary period (full-time faculty are eligible for this benefit immediately).
+Full-time employees, their spouse, and dependent children* are eligible for tuition waiver upon completion of the 90-day probationary period (full-time faculty is eligible for this benefit immediately).
 Employees eligible for this benefit must complete the Tuition Waiver Form and submit it to the Office of Human Resources for approval each semester.

 * Eligible dependents, as defined by the Internal Revenue Service